Omarov3000/ali/public/articles/edge_baas/text.md

 Features

-- Low operational cost: Leveraging client-side caching and edge hosting, this framework is economical and won't drain my budget.
+- Low operational cost: Leveraging client-side caching and edge hosting, this framework is economical and budget friendly.
 - Low development cost: By implementing full-stack type safety, the framework allows for more efficient and safer code writing.
 - Great developer experience: The framework allows immediate feedback during development, reducing the need for backend mocking.